minsgiman/nextjs-msk-blog/data/blog/typescript/type-assertion-type-guard.md

 function battle(character: Character) {
   if (character.isWizard()) {
-    character.fireBall() // ERROR: Property 'fireBall' does not exist on type 'Character'.
+    character.fireBall(); // ERROR: Property 'fireBall' does not exist on type 'Character'.
   } else if (character.isWarrior()) {
-    character.attack() // ERROR: Property 'attack' does not exist on type 'Character'.
+    character.attack(); // ERROR: Property 'attack' does not exist on type 'Character'.
   } else {
-    character.runAway()
+    character.runAway();
   }
 }
 ```